amkuipers/d1mini-oled-button/README.md

     char password[] = "MQTT_PASSWORD";
     char clientID[] = "CLIENT_ID";

-Now on your myDevices dashboard, there is a rectangle with a `+` to `Add to your dashboard`, so click it.
+Upload the sketch and values will arrive on your myDevices dashboard; there is a rectangle with a `+` to `Add to your dashboard`, so click it.
 Then the value is displayed.
 On the top right of the value widget, there is a `Settings`, change the Widget name to `uptime`, the icon to `Date/Time` and the decimals to `0`.
 Using `Details & Chart` you can see the values in a timeline.
 You can also change the device icon of your Wemos device name to `Wi-Fi`.
+So now the integration of your wemos with the dashboard is created.